RoboJackets/business-process-manual/corporate/finance/bookkeeping-standards.rst

 Payments from Georgia Tech are generally restricted, and must be tagged with the :guilabel:`Restricted` class within QuickBooks.
 Any payments should be traceable to an expense, and the expense should also be tagged with the :guilabel:`Restricted` class within QuickBooks.
+Expenses should additionally have the :guilabel:`Customer` field set to Georgia Institute of Technology and :guilabel:`Billable` set to Yes.

 Reimbursements to students
 --------------------------